Center for Inclusive Transition, Education, & Employment (CITEE)

 Wisconsin Residential Recovery Trainings

-Program Description and Timeline
+Program Description

-Recovery residences play an important role for individuals on their paths to recovery and wellness.
-The UW-Whitewater Center of Inclusive Transition, Education, and Employment (CITEE) in partnership with the Wisconsin Department of Health Services is offering free web-based training on best practices for operating recovery residences.
-The training is available to anyone and is guided by the National Alliance of Recovery Residences (NARR) 3.0 Standards and the Wisconsin Association of Sober Housing (WASH).
-The Residential Recovery Training supports learning the quality standards training program offered by the NARR 3.0 Standards training through WASH.
+The training is available to anyone and is guided by the National Alliance of Recovery Residences (NARR) 3.0 Standards.
+This training supports learning the quality standards training program offered by the NARR 3.0 Standards through WASH.

 Recovery Residences are defined by the Substance Abuse Mental Health Services Administration (SAMHSA) as a home-like, residential environments that promote healthy recovery from a substance use disorder and support persons recovering from a substance use disorder through the use of peer recovery support.

-Eligibility for the Residential Recovery Training support:
+Eligibility for receiving Residential Recovery Training support:

 1. Currently operating a recovery residence and have a designated FEIN number OR